Surrogate-free machine learning-based organ dose reconstruction for pediatric abdominal radiotherapy: Discussion

 Another limitation of our approach is that it does not take into consideration uncertainties related to OAR motion.
 For validation, we aimed at reconstructing the dose based on the particular snapshot of anatomy at the moment the CT (ground-truth) / respective DRR (to simulate historical radiographs) was taken.
 Yet, OAR motion plays a key role in the uncertainty of organ positioning at the edge of the field, which can lead to a discrepancy between the planned dose and the actual delivered dose.
 In RT practice, radiation delivery is performed over a number of days, with fractionation schemes.
 The OAR position can therefore vary (i.e., inter-fractional position variation).
 Intra-fractional organ motion due to, e.g., respiration variation, contributes to the difference between planned dose and delivered dose as well \cite{huijskens2015quantification}.

 Lastly, a main limitation of our approach is that the ML models we generated are specific to pediatric patients (1 to 8 years of age) and Wilms' tumor RT plans: they can only predict reliable dose-volume metrics of specific OARs they were explicitly trained for.
 The RT plans we have sampled were also restricted to a standard AP-PA setup without considering wedges, boost fields, or other radiation sources such as Cobalt-60.
 Moreover, the predictions of the ML models (as well as the validation performed in this study) are based on the dose calculation algorithm we adopted when preparing training data, which has inaccuracies.
 Specifically, we used a collapsed cone algorithm available in Oncentra TPS.
-Though good accuracy was reported in the in-field and near-field region ($<$ 5 cm from the field borders, achieves an error of 1-2\% of the prescribed dose), in low dose regions (10-15 cm from the field border) an underestimation of 10\% of the dose in the region was reported \cite{krieger2005monte}.
+Though good accuracy was reported in the in-field and near-field region ($<$ 5 cm from the field borders, achieves an error of 1-2\% of the prescribed dose), in low dose regions (10--15 cm from the field border) an underestimation of 10\% of the dose in the region was reported \cite{krieger2005monte}.
 We remark that the OARs we considered in this study were mostly within 5 cm near the field border (except for the spleen in case of the right-sided plans).
 To make the method more general for OARs far from field borders, more advanced Monte Carlo dose calculation algorithms should be applied in future implementations.
-However, we believe that the core ideas of our work can be replicated for other cohorts and other types of plans.
-Essentially, as long as a sufficient number of anatomies and plans are collected or generated, and a large number of dose reconstructions are performed to be used as examples, new ML models can be trained to predict how the dose-volume metrics are linked to anatomy-plan configurations.
-As was the case in our study, the collection and preparation of sufficient data for ML is likely to be the largest required effort.